(616) 404-3400 Licensed & Insured — #262300501 Serving Grand Rapids & Surrounding Areas

 • Snow accumulation.
 West Michigan averages 70+ inches of snow annually.
 Wells without proper covers fill with snow and ice in winter, creating a literal frozen blockade in front of the only escape route.
 A snow-rated bubble cover with releasable hardware is the right answer.

 • Non-operable from inside without tools.
-Stuck windows, painted-shut sashes, or window security bars without quick-release hardware fail code.
-The opening must work from inside, by hand, by anyone — including a child.
+Stuck windows, painted-shut sashes, or window security bars without quick-release hardware fail code under R310.4.
+The opening must work from inside, by hand, by anyone — including a child or someone in a panic.

 • Skipping the permit.
 If the install is unpermitted, you will eventually have to deal with it — at sale, at refinance, or when an insurance claim digs into the work.
 Retroactive permitting is expensive and sometimes impossible.